 We recommend a high-quality diet for your puppy.
 Not only can the kibble be easier on puppy teeth, your pet will also digest a premium food more completely.
 With thorough digestion the pup will have less frequent, firmer stools, helping with potty training.
 You will waste less food and ultimately save money feeding a premium food.

 Feed your puppy two to three times each day, depending on the age, breed, and size of your puppy.
 Consult the package for a feeding guide and discuss with the doctor the specific nutritional needs of your puppy.

 Food refusal can be a sign of illness, so please contact us if this occurs.

 We recommend all puppies go to puppy class so they are appropriately trained and socialized to other dogs and people.
 Proper training can prevent behavior problems and ultimately help your puppy become a well-mannered, enjoyable family member.
 Training is definitely worth the time, effort, and investment.
 Our veterinarians can recommend a program that’s right for your puppy.

-Our animal hospital offers puppy playdays to let your puppy socialize with other puppies from the Springfield area.
+Our pet clinic offers puppy playdays to let your puppy socialize with other puppies from the Springfield, MO area.
 These involve fun, low-stress visits to Deerfield, and they offer a great opportunity for our hospital staff to bond with your puppy.
 Your puppy will learn appropriate canine manners from other dogs, puppies, and our team.
 We require that all playing puppies be current on puppy booster shots, dewormings, and preventives.